KarthikB-dev/konote/README.md

 to do the dishes.
 This task contains other tasks within it, such as buying dish soap or a sponge.

+Another feature of konote that is very valuable is frequency based todos.
+You could have tasks that repeat everyday, every 3 days, every Friday, or even every January!

 ## Why the name _konote_?
 This application will deal a _knockout blow_ to your laziness and poor work ethic!
 And it helps you take notes.